Hyperbaric oxygen and carbon monoxide poisoning: a critical review. | Canada Hyperbarics Skip to main content

 What They Found

-The review found that randomized controlled trials have definitively shown hyperbaric oxygen as the only efficacious therapy for acute carbon monoxide poisoning to minimize delayed neurological sequelae.
+The review found that randomised controlled trials have definitively shown hyperbaric oxygen as the only efficacious therapy for acute carbon monoxide poisoning to minimize delayed neurological sequelae.
 Hyperbaric oxygen benefits the brain by improving energy metabolism, preventing lipid peroxidation, and decreasing neutrophil adherence, while normobaric oxygen should not be used between hyperbaric treatments.

 Canadian Relevance